murilogustineli/hyper-tuning/README.md

 # Hyperparameter Tuning
-Using GridSearchCV and Pipelines for ML hyperparameter tuning.
+Using scikit-learn `GridSearchCV` and `Pipelines` for ML hyperparameter tuning.

 **Run the GridSearch Demo in a colab notebook**